42-AH/mockfish/README.md

 Here is an example game:
 https://www.chess.com/game/computer/144075111

-(BTW the account it was playing on was my alt, my real account is https://www.chess.com/member/42AH)

 ## Board
 I used tkinter for the GUI, so it is a simple click, click, to move a piece.